-To ensure that your alert is properly calibrated, you can set the time window at the top of the screen and use the reverse (<<) button to look back in time for when outliers would have be found and alerted.
-This is also a good way to tune the parameters to the specific outliers algorithm you’re using.
+To ensure your alert is properly calibrated, set the time window in the preview graph and use the reverse (<<) button to look back in time at outliers that would have triggered an alert.
+Additionally, you can use this feature to tune your parameters to a specific outlier algorithm.

 This implementation of DBSCAN takes one parameter,

-Set the tolerance parameter according to how similarly you expect your hosts to behave—larger values allow for more tolerance in how much a host can deviate from its peers.
+tolerance, the constant by which the initial threshold is multiplied to yield DBSCAN’s distance parameter 𝜀.
+Set the tolerance parameter according to how similarly you expect your groups to behave—larger values allow for more tolerance in how much a group can deviate from its peers.

 So which algorithm should you use?
 For most outliers, any algorithm performs well at the default settings.
 However, there are subtle cases where one algorithm is more appropriate.

-The synchronization of the group is just an artifact of the hosts being restarted at the same time.
-On the other hand, if instead of flushed buffers, the metrics below represented a scheduled job that actually should be synchronized across hosts, DBSCAN would be the right choice.
+In the following image, a group of hosts is flushing their buffers together, while one host is flushing its buffer slightly later.
+DBSCAN picks this up as an outlier whereas MAD does not.
+This is a case where you might prefer to use MAD since the synchronization of the group is just an artifact of the hosts being restarted at the same time.
+On the other hand, if instead of flushed buffers, the metrics represented a scheduled job that should be synchronized across hosts, DBSCAN would be the correct choice.

 Additional helpful documentation, links, and articles: